alexodavies/big-graph-dataset/.docs/source/index.rst

 Getting Started
 ===============

-Check out the Reddit dataset example notebook for a quick start guide, then have a look at the source code for the datasets.
+Check out the Reddit dataset example notebook for a quick start guide, then have a look at the source code for the bgd.

 My environment is under `requirements.txt`, use `pip install -r requirements. txt` within a virtual (Conda etc.) environment to get everything installed.